Denali National Park RV Camping Guide

 • Always bring bug spray and sunscreen, both of which are especially important during the summer months.

-• If you’ll be hiking or backpacking, bear spray is a must, and a bear canister is required if you camp in the backcountry.
+• If you’ll be hiking or backpacking, bear spray is necessary, and a bear canister is required if you camp in the backcountry.

-• A good pair of comfortable hiking boots are highly recommended no matter what time of year you visit.
+• A good pair of comfortable hiking boots is highly recommended no matter what time of year you visit.

 • Bring a versatile layering system to help you stay comfortable.
 Weather conditions can change quickly, and the park can sometimes get very cold in the middle of summer.